yule44ka/MinLlama/TASK.md

 ### Important Notes
 * Follow `setup.sh` to properly setup the environment and install dependencies.
-* There is a detailed description of the code structure in [structure.md](./structure.md), including a description of which parts you will need to implement.
+* There is a detailed description of the code structure in [structure.md](src/structure.md), including a description of which parts you will need to implement.
 * You are only allowed to use libraries that are installed by `setup.sh`, no other external libraries are allowed (e.g., `transformers`).
 * We will run your code with commands below (under "Reference outputs/accuracies"), so make sure that whatever your best results are reproducible using these commands.
     * Do not change any of the existing command options (including defaults) or add any new required parameters

 ## Reference outputs/accuracies:

-*Text Continuation* (`python run_llama.py --option generate`) You should see continuations of the sentence `I have wanted to see this thriller for a while, and it didn't disappoint.
+*Text Continuation* (`python src/run_llama.py --option generate`) You should see continuations of the sentence `I have wanted to see this thriller for a while, and it didn't disappoint.
 Keanu Reeves, playing the hero John Wick, is...`.
 We will generate two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).

 *Zero Shot Prompting*
 Zero-Shot Prompting for SST:

-`python run_llama.py --option prompt --batch_size 10  --train data/sst-train.txt --dev data/sst-dev.txt --test data/sst-test.txt --label-names data/sst-label-mapping.json --dev_out sst-dev-prompting-output.txt --test_out sst-test-prompting-output.txt [--use_gpu]`
+`python src/run_llama.py --option prompt --batch_size 10  --train src/data/sst-train.txt --dev src/data/sst-dev.txt --test src/data/sst-test.txt --label-names src/data/sst-label-mapping.json --dev_out sst-dev-prompting-output.txt --test_out sst-test-prompting-output.txt`

 Prompting for SST:
 Dev Accuracy: 0.213 (0.000)